 Nor did the ancients understand epilepsy, whose seizures cause people to fall to the floor and violently shake.

-The ancients did not comprehend the idea of strokes either and would likely have subscribed it to demons.
+The ancients did not comprehend the idea of strokes and would likely have subscribed it to demons.

 Strokes can cause changes in moods and personalities.
 For example, I heard the story about an esteemed civic leader and positive contributor in a nearby community.
 One night, while sleeping, he woke up and started angrily shouting and screaming at his wife.
 Later, he would yell and shout at every person he met for no apparent reason.
 This abrasive change in nature never abated.
-Medical specialists determined that he suffered a stroke which affected this part of the brain.
+Medical specialists determined that he had suffered a stroke that affected this part of the brain.
 The stroke was a permanent and irreversible condition that drugs could control or stabilize but required full-time care in a psychiatric facility.

 These children born in such circumstances are not demon possessed, not even close.

-There are occasions where prayer can liberate a person from the depths of injustice, but if improperly used, can significantly do more harm than good.
+There are occasions where prayer can liberate a person from the depths of injustice, but if improperly used, it can significantly do more harm than good.